 A special focus was also given to other projects organised by our branches, especially the outreach experiences with High Schools led by BETA Bulgaria and BETA Italia.
 Two workshops were held on the experience of BETA in Schools: first, BETA Bulgaria had Imilian Genadiev, Alek Kosev and Nadia Traykova presenting their experience, consisting of smaller MEU simulations, adapted to high school students, held in Varna.
 Next, time for BETA Italia, with Marco Vento and Elisa Gazzo presenting their project “BETA in School”.
 The official programme ended with a traditional Czech dinner.

 The final day of the Symposium was dedicated to the BETA Europe General Assembly, where all member organisation representatives met to elect the new Management Board for the business year 2018/2019.
-The outgoing President, Mr Cláudio Teixeira, issued a message to all attendees, congratulating all on a successful year of work, that finally delivered on a decade-long promise to refound BETA as a Federal association, establishing a new European Youth NGO, based in Brussels, Belgium, to become a common home to all our national branches and MEU conferences.
-Having finally achieved this goal, Mr Teixeira announced his intention not to run for reelection and expressed his full support for his Team members which will continue the job to build a new common future for BETA.
-Following this announcement, Nick Madzarov, current Treasurer, presented his candidacy for President, together with some of the team members that were widely recognised throughout the year for their tireless work: Mr Stefan Zivkovic and Ms Suzana Pecin (Vice Presidents), Ms Kristin Aldag (Secretary General) and Ms Lina Kalouti (Treasurer).
-The candidates were elected by qualified majority as the new Management Board 2018/2019.
+The outgoing President, Mr Cláudio Teixeira congratulated everyone on a successful year of work, that finally delivered on a decade-long promise to refound BETA as a Federal association, establishing a new European Youth NGO, based in Brussels, Belgium, to become a common home to all our national branches and MEU conferences.
+Following this announcement, the elections for the new Management Board 2018/2019 took place, with Mr Nick Madzarov (President), Mr Stefan Zivkovic and Ms Suzana Pecin (Vice Presidents), Ms Kristin Aldag (Secretary General) and Ms Lina Kalouti (Treasurer) being duly elected.

 Vincent Mica, BETA Data Protection Officer from the BETA Legal Affairs Team who also participated at the event shared his experience: „The Symposium was an excellent opportunity to learn from people with real experience and to share your knowledge.
 But above all, it was a great opportunity to meet likeminded people and develop friendships.
 The Symposium offers many real-world benefits.
 Professionally, learning about MEU design, combating sexual harassment, or even GDPR technicalities.
 But also, one developed long-lasting personal connections.”